NFP self-review changes cost taxpayers $5.4 million

 The ACNC has hired 20 new staff (co-funded by the ATO) to deal with the extra workload.

-In answer to a separate question asked during the public hearing, the regulator also confirmed that an additional five existing staff in its registration team had been diverted from other duties to handle the influx of registrations applications.
+In answer to a separate question asked during the public hearing, the regulator confirmed that an additional five existing staff in its registration team had been diverted from other duties to handle the influx of registrations applications.

 “The ACNC had planned to extend our broader Charity Register integrity work.
 Five staff have been pivoted from this work to assist with the increase in registration applications.”